5 recommended resources for online learning

 Who is it for?
 Suitable for any Key Stage, although particularly KS3 and 4, in terms of video content.

 How can I use it?
-There are suggested teaching activities within the blog post here but for example this tool would be excellent for introducing Iceland as a place study, for demonstrating variety of landforms across the country, for comparing to landforms in GIS Mallorca, for introducing the Eyjafjallajökull volcanic case study, etc. Students can easily use the resource themselves for independent study.
+There are suggested teaching activities within the blog post here but for example this tool would be excellent for introducing Iceland as a place study, for demonstrating variety of landforms across the country, for introducing the Eyjafjallajökull volcanic case study, etc. Students can easily use the resource themselves for independent study.